Huevos a la Flamenca (Spanish Eggs)

-Huevos a la Flamenca (Flamenco eggs) also known in the U.K. as Gypsy Eggs, is a simple, Spanish dish that is traditionally served as a first course.
-With smoky Spanish chorizo, potatoes and peas cooked in a delicious tomato sauce that is topped off with a perfectly cooked egg and serrano ham.
+Huevos a la Flamenca (Spanish eggs) is a simple Spanish dish that people traditionally serve as a first course.
+They cook smoky Spanish chorizo, potatoes, and peas in a delicious tomato sauce, then top it off with a perfectly cooked egg and serrano ham.

-Originating from the southern Spanish region of Andalusia, this dish is similar to Israeli Shakshuka and Italian eggs in purgatory with a variation of spices.
+Originating from the southern Spanish region of Andalusia, this dish is similar to Middle Eastern Shakshuka and Italian eggs in purgatory with a variation of spices.

-Huevos a la Flamenca (Gypsy Eggs) are baked in a cazuela (terracotta dish) and even though it is not a breakfast recipe, has all the ingredients of a delicious breakfast or brunch, which makes it an all day dish and this is why I like it.
-The Spaniards, however serve it as a meal starter (first course) hence the fact that it is served in a small dish.
+People bake Huevos a la Flamenca in a cazuela (terracotta dish).
+Even though it’s not a breakfast recipe, it has all the ingredients of a delicious breakfast or brunch, making it an all-day dish.
+However, the Spaniards serve it as a meal starter. or first course.

 Different to Mexican chorizo, Spanish chorizo is more like a pork salami.
 Mexican chorizo which is also pork, but a softer texture and can be crumbled and cooked like ground beef.